Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Baltimore Longitudinal Study of Aging

 Scalar predictors including age and BMI are transformed to be in $[0,1]$ using monotone linear transformations (for example, $age_{[0,1]} = \frac{age-age_{min}}{age_{max}-age_{min}}$).
 Quantile function predictors are normalized to [0,1] using similar transformation on AC (log-transformed) ($AC_{[0,1]} = \frac{AC-AC_{min}}{AC_{max}-AC_{min}}$), where $AC_{min},AC_{max}$ are calculated based on all AC observations across all participants.
 The common degree of the Bernstein polynomial basis used to model all the distributional coefficient was chosen via five-fold cross-validation method that resulted in $N=5$.

 Figure \ref{fig:fig5} shows estimated distributional effects along with their asymptotic 95$\%$ joint confidence bands.
 Figure \ref{fig:fig4} illustrates the combined with intercept and individual effects of age, BMI, and gender.
 The p-values from the joint confidence band-based global test for the intercept and age, BMI, gender, and distribution of activity counts are $1\times10^{-6},1\times10^{-6},0.004,9\times10^{-4}$ and $1\times10^{-6}$, respectively, resulting in the significance of all the predictors.
+The p-values from the nonparametric bootstrap test for age, BMI, gender, and distribution of activity counts are calculated to be $\leq 0.01$, $0.04$, $\leq 0.01$, $\leq 0.01$ respectively (based on $B=100$ bootstraps), leading to similar conclusions.

 The estimated distributional intercept $\hat{\beta}_0(p)$ is monotone (increasing) and represents a reference to be used while interpreting the effect of predictors.
 Based on joint confidence bands, the estimated effect of age is significant across all quantile levels.
 The effect is negative and appears to be decreasing with $p$.
 Thus, moderate-to-high levels of daily life heart rate reserve decrease with age at a much faster (approximately doubled) rate compared to resting-to-light levels.